bcwhite-code/brians-blueprints/self-building-spacex.md

 earlier blocks.
 Prod-3 requires vulcanite, and a lot of it, which comes later.

-Start the cargo rocket requesting the items for "CORE" to go do mining on another planet.
+Start the cargo rocket requesting the items for delivery canon core mining (shown as a core miner, delivery canon, and "8H") to go do mining on another planet; it has enough supplies to run for about eight hours.
 The Mall's production of delivery capsules isn't enough even if delivery canon capsules have been running continuously since returning from orbit but the dedicated block will speed things up.
 While that is happening...

 * Basic Cores (Nauvis).
 * Cryonite Cores.